RaduPotlog/rover_gazebo/README.md

 # rover_gazebo

-The package contains a launch file and source files used to run the robot simulation in Gazebo.
+Package containing a launch file and source files used to run the Rover simulation in Gazebo.

 ## Config Files